Large for gestational age (LGA)

 Large for gestational age (LGA) refers to a fetus or infant who is larger than expected for their age and gender.
 It can also include infants with a birth weight above the 90th percentile.

 The LGA measurement is based on the estimated gestational age of the fetus or infant.
-Their actual measurements are compared with normal height, weight, head size, and development of a fetus or infant of the same age and gender.
+Their actual measurements are compared with normal height, weight, head size, and development of a fetus or infant of the same age and sex.

 Common causes of the condition are: